-The ubiquitous presence of uncertainty and noise in the engineering sciences makes it mandatory to understand and quantify random phenomena.
-To achieve this goal the course will provide a solid introduction to the theory of stochastic processes.
-Special attention is given to applications.
-The applications include examples from various fields such as communications and vision, signal processing and control, production and traffic flows, queuing theory, financial market and physics of small systems (Brownian motion).
+The ubiquitous presence of uncertainty and noise in the engineering sciences and the importance of randomized algorithms in computer and data science make it mandatory to understand and quantify random phenomena.
+To achieve this goal the course will provide a solid review of probability theory and an introduction to the theory of stochastic processes.
+Special attention is given to applications, including examples from various fields such as communications and vision, signal processing and control, queuing theory or physics of small systems (Brownian motion).